Leantime/docs/installation/docker.md

 This file might seem intimidating at first but there are only a few updates you need to make to get Leantime up and running.
 There are 3 things happening in this file.
 First we define the leantime database to be a MySQL db.
 This will run in it's own docker container.
 Second we set up the Leantime container and set the configuration file to connect with your newly created database container.
 Lastly we define a few volumes so that your data will remain in place if you have to tear down or move the instance.

-2. Update the db credentials in lines 11-14 to something secure.
+2. In the `.env` file, update the db credentials in lines 11-14 to something secure.
 Make sure your mysql database password is different from the root password.

 ```
 MYSQL_ROOT_PASSWORD: '<<A very secure root password>>'